Senator Dominick J. Ruggerio

 Ex-Officio Member of All Senate Committees

 Dominick J. Ruggerio is the President of the Rhode Island Senate.
-He was elected to the post unanimously on March 23, 2017.
-A member of the Senate since 1985, he previously served as Majority Leader since November 10, 2010.
+He has served as the Senate President since March of 2017.
+He previously served as Majority Leader since November 10, 2010.

 As President, Senator Ruggerio serves as an ex officio member of all standing Senate committees.